theIvanR/torch-on-clunkers/README.md

 ```

 ## 0.2 GIT
-- git clone your thingy in source
+- Install git from internet and run:
 ```batch
 :: 1.
 Go to your desired source directory cd C:\Users\<You>\source